self-xdsd/self-core/README.md

 Self's Core, version `0.0.66`.

-This repo contains the main Java SE 11 Implementation, clean of any framework.
+This repo contains the main Java SE 11 implementation, clean of any framework.

 The platform's domain model is implemented as a set of public Java Interfaces which, besides being the skeleton of the core implementation, can also be used to implement Selenium tests or implement a Java client for the RESTful API.